-The Elmhurst College Department of Physics offers several options for students who wish to study engineering.
+The Elmhurst University Department of Physics offers several options for students who wish to study engineering.

 All of these options are designed to provide both a broader educational experience and a stronger basic science background than a traditional engineering curriculum provides.

 Contact Program Coordinator Venkatesh Gopal for further details on any of the programs listed below.

 Parallel Dual-Degree Program